 Hands.
 Green.
 Big.
 Big green hands.

-She looked down and saw her feet were in a very similar condition, the scales ending just below where her ankles would have been.
+She looked down and found her feet in a very similar condition, the scales ending just above her ankles.
 For a moment, she only saw four toes, though a fifth clawed toe took the place of her heel, keeping her from standing flat footed.
 Her heart pounded.
 Something of hers twitched, sliding along the tiled floor.
 Wait, what?
 She whirled around, catching sight of an enormous leathery wing behind her before she fixated on her tail.

 This can’t be real.
 Lightning flashed.
-A fraction of a second later a crack of thunder rumbled the building.
+A split second later a crack of thunder rumbled the building.
 She screamed as the shock made her lose control of her legs for a moment, sending her sprawling.
 Make it stop.
 Once she recovered, she grabbed the dented metal door and forced it shut, deadening the sounds from outside to tolerable levels.